- The John Carroll School Mission

 - The student and the parents will wait together while the Dean of Students explains to the review board the infraction(s) that led to the suspension.

 - The student will then be brought to the review board along with the Advocate for questioning.
 It is at this time that the student will address the review board and answer questions directly.
-Usually this session ends with a prepared statement from the student.
+Students are welcome to a prepared statement to share if they choose to do so.

 - The student will be excused and the Advocate will remain for questioning and a statement.

 - The student’s parents will then be brought in for a statement.
-Rarely are parents asked questions in this session.
-This is simply an appeal by the parents to the review board.
+Parents are not asked questions but given the opportunity to share mitigating circumstances as well as conditions at home during the suspension.

 - The student and parents will be excused and then the review board will deliberate.